 FAVORITE SHOPPING AND TRAVEL DESTINATIONS?
 Hong Kong because it's accessible and all the shops are there and you can always enjoy it with either a good friend or a family member.

 WHAT BOOKS DO YOU READ?
 FILMS YOU WATCH?
 Reading is kumakain sa oras, so rather than starting books and not finishing them, I'd rather browse through them.
 I browse through art and travel books.

 I like fashion [documentaries].
 There's one called The Secret World of Haute Couture.

 [Also,] there's a particular site that I visit.
 It's a design site called yatzer.com.
 It's everything about design—fashion, architecture, it covers anything about design.

+WHAT OTHER TALENT WOULD YOU MOST LIKE TO HAVE?
 When I was a kid, I learned how to play the piano, pero hindi ko siya na-master as much as I would want to.
 Iniisip ko palagi mahilig ako magluto [and] feeling ko if I really concentrate on it I can do wonders in the kitchen.

+WHAT DO YOU THINK THE PHILIPPINE FASHION INDUSTRY NEEDS MOST IN ORDER TO FLOURISH?
 Support from whoever—be it the government or a private firm—who would understand the plight of Filipino designers.
 Not a lot of designers have the means or the money to [fund themselves], no matter how much they want to study abroad, or show their work.